 It can be overwhelming when you're trying to start improving your online security.
 LastPass can help by evaluating everything you've stored in your Vault, checking for weak, duplicate, old, or compromised passwords.

 To find out how secure your passwords are, and to update any problematic passwords, do the following:

-- From the left pane, click Security Challenge.
+- In the left menu, click Security Challenge.

 - Click Show My Score.

 - If prompted, enter your Master Password and then click Continue.

 - Another web browser window opens, along with information the strength of your stored passwords.
 Learn more about what each score means.
 There are 4 steps displayed under the "Improve Your Score" section, each of which has either an Action Complete icon (to indicate no further action is needed), or a Take Action icon (to indicate that there are 1 or more passwords that need to be changed).
 Locate a step that is displaying Take Action icon , then click the Expand icon in the right navigation.

 - For each Site in need of action (i.e., with a weak password), you will need to update the Site password.
 It is always recommended that you first change your password directly on your desired Site within the website's settings, then update the stored password for the Site within your Vault.
 To do so, click Launch Site in the right navigation, then log in to the Site with your current username and password.
 If LastPass does not automatically populate the corresponding username in need of a password change, use the Field icon to select it and log in to the Site.